Low-rank passthrough neural networks: Experiments

-Configuration 1 reaches a validation accuracy of $93.4\%$ in $320,400$ iterations.
-Final test accuracy is $91.8\%$.
-The reported uRNN accuracy is $91.4\%$.
-Our model however takes $100,500$ to reach a validation accuracy comparable to the final accuracy of the uRNN model, which is instead reached in about $20,000$ iterations.

-Configuration 2 reaches a validation accuracy of $92.5\%$ in $464,700$ iterations, with test accuracy of $91.3\%$.
-Note that even with the rather extreme bottleneck of $d=4$, this model performs well.

-For this task, we also consider three low-rank plus diagonal parametrizations.
-We report the best validation accuracy and test accuracy results, in addition to the results for a full-rank baseline GRU:

-\begin{enumerate} \item State size $n=64$, maximum rank $d=24$.
-Validation accuracy: $93.1\%$, test accuracy: $91.9\%$. \item State size $n=128$, maximum rank $d=24$.
-Validation accuracy: $94.1\%$, test accuracy: $93.5\%$. \item State size $n=128$, full-rank.
-Validation accuracy: $93.0\%$, test accuracy: $92.8\%$. \item State size $n=256$, maximum rank $d=24$.
-Validation accuracy: $95.1\%$, test accuracy: $94.7\%$. \end{enumerate} Note that the low-rank plus diagonal GRU is more accurate than the full rank GRU with the same state size, while the low-rank GRU is slightly less accurate, indicating the utility of the diagonal component of the parametrization for this task.
+Results are presented in table \ref{TABLE:SEQMNIST} and training curves are shown in figure \ref{FIG:LRDGRU} (bottom row).
+All these models except the one with the most extreme bottleneck ($n=512,d=4$) exceed the reported uRNN test accuracy of $91.4\%$, although they converge more slowly (hundred of thousands updates vs. tens of thousands of the uRNN).
+Also note that the low-rank plus diagonal GRU is more accurate than the full rank GRU with the same state size, while the low-rank GRU is slightly less accurate (in terms of test accuracy), indicating the utility of the diagonal component of the parametrization for this task.

-These results surpass the uRNN and are on par with more complex architectures with time-skip connections \citep{zhang2016} (reported test set accuracy $94.0\%$).
+These are on par with more complex architectures with time-skip connections \citep{zhang2016} (reported test set accuracy $94.0\%$).
 To our knowledge, at the time of this writing, the best result on this task is the LSTM with recurrent batch normalization by \citet{Cooijmans2016} (reported test set accuracy $95.2\%$).
 The architectural innovations of these works are orthogonal to our own and in principle they can be combined to it.